What does a cocaine baron have to offer society? Self-confessed chief misfit, Alexa Clay, has seen the best in some of the worst.

-Advocate of the“misfit economy” Alexa Clay disagrees; she believes New York’s Latin gangsters know how to put on a better bash:“I’m sure the Latin King parties are much better,”she tells The Mint.
+An advocate of the“misfit economy” Alexa Clay disagrees; she believes New York’s Latin gangsters know how to put on a better bash:“I’m sure the Latin King parties are much better,” she tells The Mint.

 Her studies of outcasts from mainstream society – or “misfits” as she dubs them – have, she says, revealed outstanding skills and strategies in entrepreneurship, leadership and other important attributes for business.
 And in the recently published book she co-wrote with writer and innovation strategist, Kyra Maya Phillips, The Misfit Economy: Lessons in Creativity from Pirates, Hackers, Gangsters and Other Informal Entrepreneurs, she explores how the mainstream has valuable lessons to learn from those practices.

 “When we think of entrepreneurship, it readily goes to a portrait of a young guy in a hoodie in his 20s out in Silicon Valley who often comes from enormous privilege.
 I think part of the purpose of [the book] was really to cast a different light on entrepreneurs and to be able to see gangsters and people in the black market as just as creative and entrepreneurial as the Silicon Valley incubators.”